 When I first met my client, she was ready to redo her home because her children were older and she felt like she finally was at a point where she could focus on the house.
 She and her husband were ready to get their home looking and feeling like them.
 An adventurous yet laid-back couple, they wanted a house that felt calm, comfortable, and relaxed.
 They love spending time on the water and wanted to bring a natural vibe into the home.

-We hung a gorgeous canvas my client painted herself above the other sofa.
-(She doesn’t consider herself an artist–but I do!)
+We hung a gorgeous canvas my client painted herself above the other sofa it was perfect for the space.
+(She doesn’t consider herself an artist but I do!!!)
 Natural objects and things collected on their travels fit in easily throughout the space and there’s enough breathing room to allow them to keep on collecting as the years go by and they find new treasures on their adventures.